The following resources can help patients and their loved ones better understand the neurosurgical diseases and disorders they face.

 Brain Tumour Support Group Adelaide was created by Annette Taylor in September 2017 after she was diagnosed with a Meningioma brain tumour in 2014.
-Since finding out She now have 3 meningiomas.
+Since finding out she now has 3 meningiomas.
 However hasn’t had surgery as yet.
 She felt compelled to support people who are going through a similar experience, as well as creating a safe space for patients, carers and loved ones of those effected by brain tumours.
 This support group is heavily involved in social events with group members, such as coffee catch ups 1st Saturday of each month at various locations around Adelaide.
 Lunches, dinners, at home support and fundraising for brain tumour/cancer research.
 Current admin are Annette Taylor , Kerry Wilson & Catherine.

 We encourage you to participate in sharing your story and supporting those who share theirs.
 Please join us for our monthly face to face chats.

 If you are not on Facebook and would like to attend one of the regular monthly catch ups please call Ginta on 0419844511 for details of the next event.